-Food plays an important role in the Chilean culture.
-Chileans eat four meals a day.
+Food plays an important role in Chilean culture.
 The cuisine of Chile is a blend of indigenous cuisine with European cuisine.
-Spanish, Italians, British, French, and Germans have all influenced the cuisine of Chile.
+Spanish, Italians, British, French, and Germans all having influenced the cuisine of Chile.
 Ensalada chilena is a common Chilean salad consisting of sliced onions, tomatoes, fresh cilantro with oil and vinegar dressing.
 Porotos granados, the national dish of the country combines indigenous ingredients (corn, beans, and squash) with Spanish contributions (garlic and onion).
 Seafood is also an important part of Chilean cuisine.
 Machas (razor clams), cochayuyo (seaweed), locos (abalone), erizos (large sea urchins) are some of the common seafood consumed in the country.
 A soup made of conger eel, potatoes, tomatoes, spices, herbs and onions known as the caldillo de congrio is another traditional delicacy in the country.

 The Cueca is the national dance of Chile that was primarily promoted during the Pinochet regime in the 1970’s and 80’s to promote Chilean nationalism and cultural pride.
 The Tonada is another popular form of Chilean music.
 Folk music was popularized in Chile by folk music groups like Los de Ramon, Los Cuatro Huasos, Los Cuatro Cuartos, and others.
 During the 1960’s, native musical styles were revived and became associated with political activism but later during the military rule in the 1970’s, all forms of musical and other expressions against the military regime were discouraged.
 New musical bands started emerging again after the return of democracy and heavy metal, and alternative rock bands were favored by young Chileans.